A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Knowledge-based Fake News Detection

-When studying fake news from a knowledge-based perspective, one aims to analyze and/or detect fake news, using a process known as \textit{fact-checking}.
-Fact-checking, initially developed in journalism, aims to \underline{assess news authenticity} by comparing the knowledge extracted from to-be-verified news content (e.g., its claims or statements) with known facts (i.e., true knowledge).
-In this section, we will discuss the traditional fact-checking (also known as \textit{manual fact-checking}) and how it can be incorporated into automatic means to analyze and detect fake news (i.e., \textit{automatic fact-checking}).
+When detecting fake news from a knowledge-based perspective, one often uses a process known as \textit{fact-checking}.
+Fact-checking, initially developed in journalism, aims to \underline{assess news authenticity} by comparing the knowledge extracted from to-be-verified news content (e.g., its claims or statements) with known facts.
+In this section, we will discuss the traditional fact-checking (also known as \textit{manual fact-checking}) and how it can be incorporated into automatic means to detect fake news (i.e., \textit{automatic fact-checking}).